 The catalyst for all of this has been guidance recently issued by Universities UK (UUK) on external speakers in higher education institutions, which suggested, in a section discussing a hypothetical ‘ultra-orthodox’ visiting speaker, that gender-segregated seating might be in some circumstances accommodated – much to the annoyance of many secularists and feminists in the academy and beyond.
 At the time of writing, more than 9,000 people have signed a protest calling on UUK to rescind its guidance.
 In many ways, it is strange that this report has acted as the touchpaper for this dispute: far from being a diktat to which universities must adhere, the section in question (p.27-28) is simply a discussion of issues universities need to consider in light of the Equality Act 2010.
 The authors have thus defended themselves against the onslaught of criticism by saying that all they were seeking to do is highlight universities’ legal obligations.

 But though this is true, it is easy to see why people have found the report frustrating.
 The language used in the report is not helpful.
-The tone calls to mind the philosopher John Rawls, whose writing tries to constantly balance competing legal issues while staying on the philosophical surface.
 It seems not to fully get to grips with the issues at hand, while trying (and spectacularly failing) not to offend anyone.
 More seriously, though it rules out ‘front to back’ segregation on the basis that it implies the lesser status of women, the report suggests that when genders are separated ‘side to side’ they ‘are being treated equally, as they are both being segregated in the same way’.
 There is nothing in the report to indicate that this ‘separate but equal’ stance is problematic.
 This was a serious error, and the report’s critics have been right to take its authors to task for it.

 Yet what is really frustrating about the report is that it never once tries to distinguish religious events from political debates.
 Nor, to the best of my knowledge, have any of the commentators on either side of the debate highlighted this as an important distinction – and this, I can’t help but think, is one of the reasons why that debate has been so ill-tempered.
 Outside of the academy, this is a familiar distinction and one that is widely accepted.
 While most people (including me) are opposed in general to the idea of segregation along lines of gender, the idea of the state forcibly intervening in the organisation of liturgical practices in places of worship is much less popular.
 A law prohibiting gender segregation in churches, synagogues or mosques, say, would meet with firm opposition even among those who are uneasy with the practice.
 Yet by the same token, only the tiniest of minorities in any religious tradition would accept differential treatment in wider public life.